jcalahi/natours-project/README.md

-# natours-project designed by Jonas Schmedtmann at Udemy
+# natours-project

-An online course project to understand and learn advance CSS techniques and animations.
+An online course project to understand and learn advance CSS techniques and animations designed by Jonas Schmedtmann at Udemy